untoms/KMM_Project/README.md

 Point of Sale Application.

 Developed using Spring and Hibernate Framework and Maven, you can open this project using netbeans.
-Ensure you've internet connection while build project using maven.
+Make sure you are connected to the Internet while build project using maven.

 bustomiraharjo@gmail.com
 twitter.com/untoms